Top three reasons to backcountry ski in Yellowstone National Park

 - Minors may be permitted to join private tours on a case-by-case basis.
 If you plan to ski with anyone under the age of 18, please contact us prior to booking to make arrangements.

-Most travellers fly into Bozeman International Airport.
-From Bozeman, Montana, it’s an hour drive south to Big Sky via US-191.
-Then, from Big Sky, it’s about 30-45 minutes south to powder backcountry skiing in Yellowstone National Park.
+Most travellers fly into Bozeman Yellowstone International Airport.
+From Bozeman, Montana, it’s an hour drive south to Big Sky via US-191 where you can pick up your rented gear.
+Then, from Big Sky, it’s about 3 hours south to Cooke City just outside Yellowstone National Park’s NE entrance.